Palrajjayaraj/TaxiFleetCommunication/UserGuide/userGuide.md

 # User Guide

 This is a role-based application that supports three types of users.
-Each role provides a specific set of features tailored to its purpose:
+Each role provides a specific set of features:

     User: Regular users who want to book a taxi.

     Taxi: Taxi drivers who can view and respond to booking requests.

-    Admin: Administrators who can monitor system activities and booking reports.
+    Admin: Administrators who can monitor taxi activities and booking reports.

 ## Accessing the Application